2 Brothers on the 4th Floor: 1998–2001: Single releases

-In March 1998, 2 Brothers on the 4th Floor released the single Do U Know, a mid to low tempo pop track.
+In March 1998, 2 Brothers on the 4th Floor released the single Do U Know, a mid- to low-tempo pop track.
 At the beginning of autumn 1998, the single The Sun Will Be Shining was released.
 It contains remixes by Mark van Dale & Enrico, Dance Therapy and the Dub Foundation.
 Packaged with The Sun Will Be Shining was a CD-ROM featuring the videos of "The Sun Will Be Shining" and "The Making Of".

 On 5 February 1999 the single Heaven Is Here was released.
-29 October that year saw the release of the single Living In Cyberspace.
+29 October that year saw the release of the single Living in Cyberspace.
 On 16 June 2000 the single "Wonderful Feeling" was released.
 On 29 June 2001 the single "Stand Up And Live" was released.

-2002–present: Hiatus and return
+2002–2026: Hiatus and return

 The duo had never released its third album due to problems with record companies.
-Currently, the band is touring, with performances planned for 2018.
+The band toured for many years at 90's revival concerts and festivals alongside other acts.
 The group released "The Very Best of" in April 2016.
 In addition to their duties with 2 Brothers on the 4th Floor, Des'Ray has a solo career, and D-Rock is working with the rapper/MC E-Life.

+D-Rock and Des'Ray's departure

+After 30 years of performing, it was revealed in November 2025 that D-Rock will be retiring from performing due to his battle with Parkinson's disease.
+In solidarity, Des'Ray will also step down from performing with the group, but will continue with her solo career.
+Their final show together was held on 4 April 2026 to date.

+2026-present: Keep the Dream Alive

+2 Brothers on the 4th floor announced in February 2026 that the band will proceed doing live shows with Masta and Li-Ann, the latter of whom was a former member of fellow Dutch Eurodance group, Twenty 4 Seven.
+Masta has been doing live shows with Des'Ray and D-Rock for 16 years before the passing of the torch.
+The new duo will keep the dream and legacy alive by bringing the energy and love for the music to all the fans.